 - ・After pulling off the outer leaves of the cabbage, you’ll be left with the inner leaves of the cabbage and part of the core.
 This part of the cabbage does not work well for cabbage rolls, but do not throw it out!
-Save it and use it to make Slavic Cabbage Soup or Vegan Cabbage and Noodles.
+Save it and use it to make Vegan Cabbage and Noodles.

 This vegan stuffed cabbage rolls recipe is one of my favorites.
 I hope you enjoy it, as well!

 Slow Cooker Vegan Stuffed Cabbage Rolls with Sauerkraut Tomato Sauce